 This cheat sheet presents practical tips for finding and getting the right job in the information technology industry.
-To print, use the one-sheet PDF version; you can also edit the Word version for you own needs.
-If you like this, take a look at my other IT cheat sheets.
+To print, use the one-page PDF version; you can also edit the Word version for you own needs.

 Preparing Yourself in Advance

 - Understand what jobs you want to pursue in the short term and as part of your long-term career.

 - Determine what skill and experience requirements the jobs you desire have.

 - Devise and begin executing the plan to obtain the relevant education, training, and certifications.

 - Obtain the skills and experience through personal and work projects.
 Balance depth with breadth.